How To Write A Song: That Will Make You Better

 Q. How do I structure a song?

-General structure to a song usually involves verses, a chorus, and sometimes a bridge.
+The general structure of a song usually involves verses, a chorus, and sometimes a bridge.
 The verse introduces the theme or story.

 Q. Familiar chord progressions for beginners?